 Skipping topics – never do this when studying maths!

 Maths is a subject that builds on previous knowledge.
 If you skip topics or don’t fully understand them, you will struggle with more advanced topics.
-Make sure you cover all topics and don’t leave any gaps in your understanding.
+Make sure you cover all GCSE maths topics and don’t leave any gaps in your understanding.

 Not practicing enough (“enough” is a lot, we know…)

 Maths is a subject that requires a lot of practice.
 If you don’t practice regularly, you will forget what you have learned.
 Make sure you practice every day and review your work regularly.
+Try the math solver from StudyX.ai to get detailed solutions and interactive learning, helping you excel in GCSE Maths.

 Relying too much on calculators